JaspervRijbroek/vcn_case/readme.md

         3. getRatesByCurrency (accepts a currency code)

 3. Interface information
-    1. AJAX will be used to retrieve all the information from the server, this will provide for a smooth user experience.
+    1. AJAX will be used to retrieve all the information from the server, this will provide for smooth user experience.
     2. As information will become available at some time, sockets will be used to distribute new information to all the users when available.[^1]
     3. A check for online status will also be given [^1]
     4. Based on the currency conversion the historic data will be retrieved, this will also be done with AJAX.

 4. Cronjobs
-    1. A command line command will be introduced, this will start the collection of new rates.
+    1. A command-line command will be introduced, this will start the collection of new rates.
     2. Get all the adapters and sort them based on priority.
     3. Get all the currencies from all the platforms and combine them (as one might return more than the other).
     4. Get the current conversion for all the currencies, and store them in the DB.
     5. Store the current conversion rates in the historic DB.

 5. User registration
-    1. This will be a manual task for how, this might be automated by giving an authorization based on Ideal or paypal.
+    1. This will be a manual task for how this might be automated by giving an authorization based on Ideal or PayPal.
-    2. Because this is manual a command line command will be created to create a new account.
+    2. Because this is manual a command-line command will be created to create a new account.
 The account will need an email address.
-        The password will be mailed to the user so he can login.
+        The password will be mailed to the user so he can log in.

 6. Endpoints
     1. /login: Show the login